hapax/hapax.github.io/assets/mindjam.md

 #### Fatalism and free will

-A fatalist might object that, life or anti-life, you can't argue with reality.
 Both the Stoics and Nietzsche seem to subscribe to some form of fatalism, that the course of events is fixed and inevitable.
+To my definition of sickness, a fatalist might object that, life or anti-life, you can't argue with reality.
-As is often the case, the relationship between Nietzsche's ideas on the matter are fuzzy and contentious.
+As is often the case, the relationship between Nietzsche's ideas on the topic are fuzzy and contentious.
 But as this line from the *The Gay Science* shows, Nietzsche somehow believed both in fate and the individual as constituted by self-creative acts: